-The Fund does not have any executive under its employ and therefore does not pay any executive compensation.
-For every board meeting attended by each Director, he will receive a per diem of Php7,500.00.
+The Fund does not employ any executive and therefore does not pay any executive compensation.
+For every board meeting attended by each director, he or she will receive a per diem of Php7, 500.

 Employment Contracts and Termination of Employment and Change-In-Control Arrangements